Tension over installation of freedom fighter's statue in Karnataka village | Headlines

 JD(S) leader H D Kumaraswamy hit out at a section of Marathi people for protesting against the statue of Rayanna and said there is no need for anyone else's approval for installing the statue of a great freedom fighter.
 In a series of tweets, he said whether it is Maharashtra Ekikaran Samiti or Shiv Sena or someone else, if anyone insults Rayanna, the brave son of this land, it is like testing the patience of Kannadigas, and warned that they don't tolerate such things.

-"There can be no compromise on the issue of the state's land, water, language and border...," he added.
-Sangolli Rayanna (1798-1831) was the army chief of the erstwhile Kittur Kingdom ruled by Rani Chennamma and fought against the British who hanged him to death from a Banyan tree near Nandagad in Belagavi district in 1831.
+"There can be no compromise on the issue of the state's land, water, language and border..," he added.
+Meanwhile, the state BJP condemned the act of violence by the workers of Maharashtra Ekikaran Samiti (MES) and Shiv Sena at Peeranwadi.

+Noting that BJP was of the firm view that both Shivaji Maharaj and Sangolli Rayanna can co-exist in Karnataka, party spokesperson Captain Ganesh Karnik in a statement said any opposition to erect the statue of Rayanna was 'meaningless' and 'reprehensible.'
+"BJP feels that a few vested interests are making desperate attempts to foment trouble in the otherwise peaceful border city of Belagavi.
+We appeal to the people of Belagavi to respect everybodys sentiments and not to give room for strife and violence," he added.

 ALSO READ